 What you need is just add a script to your site header tag:

-This is a plus for me!
+This is a PLUS for me!

-Considering the fact that many software within its category requires an installation to work.
+Because many software within its category requires an installation to work.
 ThriveLeads, Sumo, etc.

 Moreso, you can use ConvertBox on any page on the web.
 Not limited to only WordPress.
 How nice! 🙂